JomalSanish/honorsProject/README.md

-# IntelliPlace – AI Resume Ranking System
+# Resume Analyzer – AI Resume Ranking System

 ## 📌 Overview

-IntelliPlace is an AI-powered resume screening system designed for **recruiters** to streamline candidate shortlisting.
+Resume Analyzer is an AI-powered resume screening system designed to help **recruiters efficiently shortlist candidates**.
-It analyses multiple resumes against a job description and ranks candidates based on **semantic relevance**, making hiring faster and more consistent.
+It analyses multiple resumes against a job description and ranks candidates using a combination of **semantic similarity and structured scoring**.

+The system reduces manual effort and provides **explainable insights** into candidate suitability.

 ---